Here are some of the questions people have asked in their e-mails to Jeanette.

 Q: What is a “crumb?”

-A: A “crumb” is a person who is committed to helping our soldiers’ morale by baking/sending homemade cookies to soldiers deployed in harm’s way.
-Other types of “crumbs” are “scrounge” (gets supplies/money donated), “snack” (sends only snack items to soldiers), “cyber” (manages this website).
+A: A “Crumb” is a person who is committed to helping our soldiers’ morale by baking/sending homemade cookies to soldiers deployed in harm’s way.
+Other types of “Crumbs” are “Scrounges” (gets supplies/money donated), “Snacks” (sends only snack items to soldiers), "Crumbettes" (children and young adult Crumbs)

 Q: How long does it take for the cookies to get “there?”